ChrsMark/ntua-Multimedia/README.md

 Features:
 1) Creating a playing lists with songs from your file system.

-2) Take the full control of the playin progress through the play/pause/resume/fast-forward options.
+2) Take the full control of the playing progress through the play/pause/resume/fast-forward options.
 The playing progress are being displayed on a nice progress bar, giving the oportunity to know in which part of the song you are throuth the time.

 3) Provided that there is an internet connection the application automatically connects to the internet and downloads interesting info about the song playing each time.
 The application connects to last.fm(http://www.last.fm/) sevice and using the specified api takes the information.
 All these information are being displayed within the application's window.
 The info are about composer bio, album cover and album info.